-- No leader to be commissioned after their 60th birthday but they may undertake training and take on the role of a Trainee Leader by completing Induction level training. - Captains/Leaders-in-Charge will step down from their role in the GBS session in the year which they have their 65th birthday but may continue as leaders in the company until the age of 70, see below.
-Alternatively, some may choose to step down from leadership entirely and could be awarded the role of Honorary Captain.
-(This may be a role they could hold jointly with another former Captain/Leaderin-Charge.) - In the year of their 70th birthday ALL leaders will retire from full time active service within their company.
+- No leader to be commissioned after their 60th birthday but they may undertake training and take on the role of a Trainee Leader/Leader by completing Induction level training. - Captains/Leaders-in-Charge will step down from their role in the GBS session in the year which they have their 70th birthday. - All those born in 1955 or after will now retire In the year of their 70th birthday from full time active service within their company. - This policy will be adhered to in the same way as any other Girls' Brigade Scotland policy.